talos-vulndev/afl-dyninst/README.txt

 variable needs to be set.
 No modifications to AFL it self is needed.
 $ export AFL_SKIP_BIN_CHECK=1
 Then, AFL can be run as usual:
 $ afl-fuzz -i testcases/archives/common/gzip/ -o test_gzip -- ./gzip_ins -d -c

-Note that there are the helper scripts afl-fuzz.sh and afl-dyninst.sh for you which set the required environment variables for you.
+Note that there are the helper scripts afl-fuzz-dyninst.sh and afl-dyninst.sh for you which set the required environment variables for you.